 What to do in a crisis

-- Student Health Reception, Övre Slottsgatan 7, 2nd floor.
+- The Student Health Service reception, Övre Slottsgatan 7, 2nd floor.

 018-471 69 00

-Counsellors, psychologists and a doctor work at the Student Health Reception.
+Counsellors, psychologists and a doctor work at the Student Health Service.

 - University Church/Chaplaincy, Övre Slottsgatan 7, 1st floor.